Key Takeaways

 Learning about the context and customs surrounding vegetarianism in China can help you live meat-free.

-How many vegetarians live in China?
+How many vegetarians are there in China?

 Vegetarianism isn't exactly widely practiced in China.
 It is estimated that about 4% of the population regularly follows a meat-free diet.
 As we'll soon find out, the vast majority of China's vegetarians choose to do so for religious reasons.

-Going meat-free for health, environmental or animal rights purposes is still a somewhat new and mystifying concept to many regular people (老百姓 lǎobǎixìng) in modern China.
+Going meat-free for health, environmental, or animal rights purposes is still a somewhat new and mystifying concept to many regular people 老百姓 (lǎobǎixìng) in modern China.

-If meat was inaccessible, the typical farmer’s diet would consist of vegetables and grains.
-Livestock were costly to raise so meat was generally only consumed during festivals and special occasions.
+Throughout China's dynastic history, ordinary families excluded from the noble class often lived without meat or animal products for lengthy periods of time.
+If meat was inaccessible, the typical farmer's diet would consist of vegetables and grains.
+Livestock were costly to raise, so meat was generally only consumed during festivals and special occasions.

 For much of the twentieth century, many Chinese people only had the opportunity to eat meat during major festivals like the Chinese New Year.

-When the country’s economy blossomed and manufacturing industries developed as a result of the new market reforms introduced in the 1980s, meat production also rapidly expanded.
-These days, Chinese consumers, who now purchase 28% of the world’s meat and half of all pork, generally have easy access to all kinds of poultry, fish, pork and beef, which was once considered a luxury ingredient and nicknamed the “millionaire’s meat.”
+When the country's economy blossomed and manufacturing industries developed as a result of the new market reforms introduced in the 1980s, meat production also rapidly expanded.
+These days, Chinese consumers, who now purchase 28% of the world's meat and half of all pork, generally have easy access to all kinds of poultry, fish, pork, and beef, which was once considered a luxury ingredient and nicknamed the "millionaire's meat."

 The scarcity of meat during certain periods of the Chinese collective past may contribute to the reluctant attitudes towards vegetarianism prevalent among many people in China today.